Sinnefa/WelfordAlgorithm_R_Package/README.md

 This package has the following advantages
 1. Saves memory
 2. Saves time
-3. Can be used wihtout known in advance the number of elements to process
+3. Can be used wihtout knowing in advance the number of elements to process
 4. Garbage collector time minimized

 The following images show performances with the following imaginary data stream